sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-09-03-gt-metrix-switching-to-lighthouse.md

 You can see the [full announcement on their blog](https://gtmetrix.com/blog/big-changes-are-coming-to-gtmetrix-lighthouse-new-test-locations-new-pro-plans-etc/), with the changes said to be 'coming soon'.

-As they mention, Google has indicated that Core Web Vitals will likely influence their page ranking algorithm, so all the more reason to make the switch and I'm looking forward to giving the new dashboard a try.
+As they mention, Google has indicated that Core Web Vitals will likely influence their page ranking algorithm in the future, so all the more reason to make the switch and I'm looking forward to giving the new dashboard a try.